 \subsubsection{Typical student machines}

 Now let us examine further the equilibrium properties, i.~e. properties of typical student machines sampled in the solution space.
-We show in Fig. ~\ref{fig_finite_N_effect} some data of the squared overlaps $q_{2}(l)$.
-It can be seen again that the data obtained by both learning (filled) and unlearning (open) agree to confirm that the system is equilibrated.
-Quite remarkably the equilibrium squared overlap evolves non-monotonically in space for large enough $N$ and $c$.
-It fast decreases with $l$ but finally increases with $l$.
-This means avalanches taking place in different machines become decorrelated in the middel of the network but strongly correlated closer to the input and output bounraries.
-It appears that the situation has become closer to the 'solid-liquid-solid' sandwich structure predicted by the theory (Fig.~\ref{fig-order-parameter-profile-replica}).
+We show in Fig. ~\ref{fig_finite_N_effect} some data of the normalized squared overlaps $q_{2}(l)$.
+It can be seen again that the data obtained by both learning (filled symbols) and unlearning (open symbols) agree confirming that the system is equilibrated.
+Quite remarkably the equilibrium normalized squared overlap $q_{2}(l)$ evolves non-monotonically in space for large enough $N$ and $c$.
+It first decreases with $l$ but finally increases with $l$.
+This means avalanches taking place in different machines become de-correlated in the middle of the network but strongly correlated closer to the input and output boundaries.
+It appears that the situation has become closer to the 'crystal-liquid-crystal' sandwich structure predicted by the theory (Fig.~\ref{fig-order-parameter-profile-replica}) increasing $N$ and $c$.

-It can be seen that for fixed connectivity $c$, the squared overlaps decrease and the asymmetry concerning the exchange of input/output becomes weaker as $N$ increases.
+In sec.~\ref{sec-finite-N-c-D-effect-discussion} we discussed that the corrections due to the loops and fluctuations around the saddle point can be separated considering the dense limit $N \gg c \gg 1$ but bring similar effects 1) remnant symmetry breaking field 2) input-output asymmetry.
+Indeed it can be seen in Fig. ~\ref{fig_finite_N_effect} that for fixed connectivity $c$, the normalized squared overlaps decrease around the center of the network and the asymmetry with respect to the exchange of input/output becomes weaker as $N$ increases.
 Furthermore, the data suggests convergence in $N \to \infty$ limit with fixed $c$.
-From the theoretical point of view (see sec.~\ref{sec-finite-N-effect}), a natural interpretation is that the finite width $N$ effects are due to the loop corrections which induce spatial correlations inside the network and break the symmetry concerning the exchange of the input and output sides.
-However, the asymmetry remains even with large enough $N$.
-Then comparing panels a) and b) it can be seen that the remnant asymmetry becomes weaker as the connectivity $c$ increases suggesting finite connectivity $c$ corrections.
-As discussed in sec.~\ref{sec-finite-c-effect}, we expect finite $c$ corrections also induce such asymmetry due to higher order terms in the expansion around the saddle point.
+Comparing panels a) and b) it can be seen that the remnant asymmetry becomes weaker as the connectivity $c$ increases.
+Remarkably de-correlation in the center also becomes clearer increasing $N$ and $c$, suggesting the emergence of liquid like region in the center due to over-parametrization as suggested theoretically in the dense limit $N \gg c \gg 1$.